-During 2022, Iroquois will be reaching out to emergency responders and local fire departments that serve its pipeline communities in Lewis and Oneida counties in New York, as well as Litchfield, Fairfield and New Haven counties in Connecticut to schedule Natural Gas Pipeline Safety and Emergency Response Presentations.
-While we hope to be able to conduct in-person meetings this summer or fall if it is safe to do so, we are currently offering virtual presentations to any emergency response organization that would like to receive this safety training.
-Please contact Spencer Robinson at 518-669-9748 for more information or to request a meeting.
+During 2024, Iroquois will be reaching out to emergency responders and local fire departments that serve its pipeline communities in St Lawrence, Herkimer, Greene, Columbia, and Dutchess counties in New York to schedule Natural Gas Pipeline Safety and Emergency Response Presentations.
+We are also offering presentations to any emergency response organization that would like to receive this safety training.
+Please contact Nick Dubord, Emergency Response Liaison at 203-944-7068 for more information or to request a meeting.